 Snowmobiling InformationClick Here to order a Cable, WI snowmobile trail map.
 (Please include your Name, Address, City, State and Zip with your map request.)

-Almost every snowmobiler in the Midwest is aware of the fantastic winter playground found near the the Cable area of Southern Bayfield County.
+Almost every snowmobiler in the Midwest is aware of the fantastic winter playground found near the Cable Area of Southern Bayfield County.
 Hundreds of miles of wilderness trails provide tours through this area’s natural beauty, beckoning riders to return year after year.

-Trails lead in all directions in this scenic Chequamegon National Forest region offering unlimited choices.
-When staying in this area, snowmobiles are the only transportation you will need since almost everything is accessible via snowmobile.
-Excellent lodging with roaring fireplaces and great food can be found trailside through out this region.
+Trails lead in all directions in this scenic National Forest region, offering unlimited choices.
+When staying in this area, snowmobiles are the only transportation you will need because almost everything is accessible via our trail system.
+Excellent lodging with roaring fireplaces and great food can be found trailside throughout this area.

 The Cable Area is your premier snowmobile destination for Northern Wisconsin.
 We offer miles and miles of “smooth as a baby’s behind” trails and the friendliest lodging, dining, and entertaining establishments in the state.
 Many folks tell us that we have the best trails they’ve ever ridden on!
 The Cable Area also makes an excellent jump-off point to some other great riding areas including Hurley, the UP, over into Minnesota, and, of course, the rest of Bayfield County.
 This winter, come join us in the Cable Area of Northwest Wisconsin – find your winter hotspot!

 Update from our Namakagon Trail Groomers: We have had some warm weather and sun the last few days, with warm temperatures and less sun forecasted through this coming weekend.
 Groomers were able to get out and did a portion of our trails last night but any future operations are going to be put on hold until temperatures and our base changes.
 We will keep you updated as to when we are able to get back out.